Start date: September 2024

 - Wishes to start a business at a later date, possibly in your home country if a foreign student.
 We can teach you the skills of researching and developing business ideas.

-If you are not looking to start you own business, you may be better considering our MSc Management programme.
+If you are not looking to start your own business, you may be better considering our MSc Management programme.
+Our programme is strictly for entrepreneurs!

-- It is possible to take the programme over two years.
-For 2018/19, around 20% of students are part-time, which has allowed them to continue working whilst studying.
+- It is possible to take the programme part-time over two years.
+For 2022/23, around 15% of students were part-time, which has allowed them to continue working whilst studying.

 - This MSc is heavily over–subscribed each year and has limited spaces available.
 You are advised to apply early.

-The course is taught with a ‘learn by doing’ approach.
-While, like any UCL Masters degree, a rigorous base of research underlies the programme, the emphasis is on supporting students to develop the skills needed to succeed as CEO and/or co-founder of a high impact, innovative business.
+The programme is taught with a ‘learn by doing’ approach.
+While, like any UCL Master’s degree, a rigorous base of research underlies the programme, the emphasis is on supporting students to develop the skills needed to succeed as CEO and/or co-founder of a high impact, innovative business.

-However, all coursework is intended to give students an opportunity to develop a start-up, and most of the teaching is collaborative, experiential and driven by ‘build measure learn’ cycles where students take action, analyse, and reflect on the effects caused by that action, and decide on the next action to take.
+All coursework is intended to give students an opportunity to develop a start-up, and most of the teaching is collaborative, experiential and driven by ‘build measure learn’ cycles where students take action, analyse, and reflect on the effects caused by that action, and decide on the next action to take.
+Themes of sustainable capitalism are embedded into several of the modules of the programme, reflecting our desire to create for-profit businesses that can also benefit our wider society and respect the environment.

 Beyond the lectures

 Students are encouraged to work in a collaborative manner in a positive, friendly and dynamic environment.
-Additional training workshops, such as in presentation skills, are provided – the aim is to build up the skills and personal confidence of each student over the course of the year.
-See our YouTube channel for videos of our student pitching events.
+Additional training workshops, such as in pitching skills, are provided – the aim is to build up the skills to successfully pitch business ideas in real-life scenarios.
+See our YouTube channel for a video of our annual pitching event.

 Throughout the programme, we build in opportunities to connect with experienced, highly engaged mentors who, like our teaching team, are seeking to share their experience and wisdom with the next generation of entrepreneurs.

 Students also have the ability to organise treks to visit other start-up ecosystems, which typically travel at the beginning of Term 3.
-Past treks have visited Berlin, Tel Aviv, and Silicon Valley.
-Please see our YouTube channel for videos of the trips.
-Note a place on these Treks is not guaranteed and they are student self-funded.
+Past treks have visited Barcelona, Berlin, Helsinki, Tel Aviv, Silicon Valley, Tallinn and Singapore.
+Please see our YouTube channel for videos from some of the trips.
+Students should note that a place on these treks is not guaranteed, and we also cannot guarantee right of entry into the countries selected.
+Small grants are available for student organisers, but in most other cases the cost is entirely funded by the students themselves.

 We are proud that our programme is particularly diverse in terms of student backgrounds, and the typical make up of a student cohort each year will be as follows: